 - Data Architecture Management

-Resources (people) with the appropriate skills are essential to perform in the roles necessary to execute the processes.
-Examples of the data management functions and the respective roles (people) are provided below.
+Resources (people) with the appropriate skills are essential to perform the roles necessary to execute the processes.
+Leveraging data management consulting can help identify skill gaps and recommend strategies for effective role fulfillment.
+Examples of the data management capabilities and functions in the respective roles (people) are provided below.

 - Data Governance